 The ratio of lecturing to support staff may be a measure of how much emphasis an institution places on the teaching / learning process.
 A strong lecturing staff contingent may convey this message.
 At the same time, an under-staffed support structure may place undue administrative burdens on lecturing staff, impacting negatively on teaching time.
 Balance is therefore required.
 In 2002 (Powell & Hall, 2004), the lecturer-support staff ratio nationally was 1.9: 1 (or 65: 35, in percentage terms).
 By 2010 this had shifted to a ratio of 60%: 40%, indicating a slight shift towards a larger administrative staff complement over the decade.
-Provincially, the ratio of lecturing to support staff is 55%: 45%.
-The ratio for this college is 54%: 46%.
+Provincially, the ratio of lecturing to support staff is 55: 45.
+The ratio for this college is 60: 40 which matches the national figure.